How Facility Managers Use Chargebacks in Today’s Changing Workplace

 Those of us in the corporate sector are no stranger to the chargeback strategy.
-Since its conception, FM and accounting departments have always viewed this as an opportunity to create accountability and transparency, gaining a deeper understanding of business allocations and costs.
+Since its conception, facility managers and accounting departments have always viewed this as an opportunity to create accountability and transparency, gaining a deeper understanding of business allocations and costs.
 Such transparency enabled organizations to effectively fund and reallocate resources to match the momentum of business changes.
 But, at a time where businesses are in a constant state of evolution, often moving and sharing resources spanning the entire organization, how effective are the old chargeback strategies?

 Let’s first start off by taking a look at the theory and goals behind space chargebacks.